 The solar panel (or) solar array is the interconnection of number of solar module to get efficient power.
 A solar module consists of number of interconnected solar cells.
 These interconnected cells embedded between two glass plate to protect from the bad whether.
 Since absorption area of module is high, more energy can be produced.

-Advantages of Solar Cell
+Solar Cell Advantages

 - Solar energy is clean and non-polluting.